 Top marginal rate kicks in at KShs466,704

 Not applicable.
 According to Kuwait Tax Law, individuals are exempted from Kuwait taxation.
-However, social security contributions are required for employees having Kuwaiti nationality.
+There is currently no payroll tax irrespective of nationality.
+However, social security contributions are required for employees having Kuwaiti and GCC nationalities only.

 Top marginal rate kicks in at EUR100,000 of taxable income.
 The income tax due includes a surcharge of 7 percent for the benefit of the employment fund (9 percent for the taxable income exceeding EUR150,000 in tax class 1 and 1a or EUR300,000 in tax class 2).